ebp-group/Switzerland_Tilemap/README.md

 * Shapefile in CH1903 LV03 in the approximately correct location
 * Example ArcGIS 10.3. project illustrating the use of the shapefile
 * Some example graphics
 * GeoJSON file, which can be viewed directly on GitHub.
-Conversion with
+Conversion with `ogr2ogr`.
+Needs to be realigned for Mercator projection.

         ogr2ogr -f GeoJSON -s_srs epsg:21781 -t_srs crs:84 Switzerland_Tiles.geojson Switzerland_Tiles.shp